ajitkumarkp/OpenVino/README.md

-Projects as part of EdgeAI for IoT Udacity nanodegree pgm- https://www.udacity.com/course/intel-edge-ai-for-iot-developers-nanodegree--nd131.
+Projects done as part of EdgeAI for IoT Udacity nanodegree pgm.
 1. People Counter at the Edge
 2. Smart Queuing System
 3. Computer Mouse pointer control using gaze